-The Johnstone Strait Region of Northern Vancouver Island.
+The Region - And Our Expedition At A Glance.
 The northern tip of Vancouver Island is incredibly rich in wildlife.
-During the summer months it is home to a wide variety of marine mammals as the Pacific Ocean delivers nutrients to the numerous channels and inlets of the region.
+During the summer months it is home to a wide variety of marine mammals as the Pacific Ocean delivers

+I'm Currently Pretty Tied Up!
+This male Sea Otter has wrapped itself in kelp to help anchor it in place while it rests.
+Sea Otters have recently re-colonized the region after a nearly century-long absence.
+Brad Hill - www.naturalart.ca nutrients to the numerous channels and inlets of the region.
 Orcas, dolphins, porpoises and sea lions assemble to feed on the Pacific salmon that are returning to their natal rivers.
 Humpback Whales and coastal seabirds feed on the nutrients stirred up by the strong tidal currents.